Genus Zero Kashiwara-Vergne Solutions from Braids: Genus Zero Kashiwara--Vergne Solutions

-In this section, we introduce genus zero Kashiwara–Vergne (KV) solutions, a family of higher-arity analogues of the classical KV problem introduced by Alekseev, Kawazumi, Kuno, and Naef \cite{AKKN_genus_zero,AKKN_GT_Formality,AKKN18highergenus}.
-Algebraically, these solutions extend the KV condition to compositions involving multiple inputs, reflecting properties of nested applications of the Baker–Campbell–Hausdorff (BCH) series \cite[Appendix~B.1]{AET10}.
-Geometrically, they correspond to symplectic expansions and the Goldman–Turaev Lie bialgebra associated with free loop spaces on surfaces. \begin{definition} A solution to the Kashiwara--Vergne (KV) problem of type $(0,n+1)$ is an element $F\in\TAut_n$ such that
+In this section, we study genus zero Kashiwara--Vergne (KV) solutions, the higher-arity analogue of the classical KV problem introduced by Alekseev, Kawazumi, Kuno, and Naef \cite{AKKN_genus_zero,AKKN_GT_Formality,AKKN18highergenus}.
+Algebraically, these solutions encode compatibility conditions for iterated applications of the Baker--Campbell--Hausdorff series.